tangodata/draft.tangoandchaos/source/pages/06/06_31_outsidelines2.md

 \*\*\*\*

 This video of Orlando Paiva was taken about a year before he died, and it's very nice.
 He's obviously not that strong, but the balance and the skill are still there.
-Just as with Copes, I spent some time trying to copy Paiva—but it wasn't planned.
+Just as with Copes, I spent some time trying to copy Paiva -- but it wasn't planned.
 Around the time I first became interested in tango, I went to visit my cousin in Los Angeles.
 One evening I noticed a practica advertised nearby, so I decided to go.
 When I arrived, the only person there was the organizer.
 She was an Argentine woman, who was teaching with Paiva at the time.
 Since there was no one else at the practica, she spent the whole time dancing with me and showing me how he stepped.
 She had me stand with my weight and chest back, reach gracefully forward with my toe, and then give a little push with my trailing leg to bring my weight forward and up, just like Paiva is doing here.
 I thought it felt, and looked, pretty sharp.
 It wasn't that hard to pick up, and it had a very slow, relaxed feel that I liked.

 When I left, I felt bad because I'd only paid about five dollars, and ended up with private instruction from an Argentine woman who obviously knew what she was talking about.
 It was a hundred times better than anything I was getting from other instructors.
 All they ever did was walk around in circles and demonstrate patterns they had memorized, so I bought a video from her.
 It was an instructional video with her and Paiva, but I seem to have lost it.
 I looked for it when I wrote this page, but I guess it's gone.
 I liked her, because she actually taught the mechanics of movement.
-You have to be smart to do that—I've run across very few people in tango, who can.
+You have to be smart to do that -- I've run across very few people in tango, who can.
 Miguel Zotto's old partner Milena Plebs (who teaches a step similar to the one the lady showed me), and Natu (who is an engineer), are two that come to mind.

 ## Leveling Tango